 - TABE scores are valid for 6 months.
-After 6 months, the scores become invalid and the student must repeat the entire enrollment process (Locator + TABE 11/12). - The Locator is to be administered before the TABE 11/12. - Locator is the placement test that determines the level of TABE 11/12 test you will take. - The Locator takes approximately 75 minutes and is a timed test.
+After 6 months, the scores become invalid, and the student must repeat the entire enrollment process (Locator + TABE 13/14). - The Locator is to be administered before the TABE 13/14. - Locator is the placement test that determines the level of TABE 13/14 test you will take. - The Locator takes approximately 35 minutes and is a timed test.

-The Program Coordinator will help you schedule the necessary TABE tests.
-All testing must be set up by appointment only.
+The Adult Education staff will help you with any questions related to TABE testing.
 Examinees are required to stay during the duration of the examination.